Impairment discrimination is common

 People with an impairment are also twice as likely to be unemployed.

-In addition, young people are more likely to experiencing discrimination in the workplace.
+In addition, young people with an impairment are more likely to experience discrimination in the workplace.

 A person with an impairment has the right to the same employment opportunities as a person without an impairment, under discrimination laws.

 Despite this, many employers mistakenly believe that hiring someone with an impairment will cost them more.